HB-421

 Plain Language

-Workers have the right to access all worker data collected, used, or produced by an ADS — including both input data and output data — and to correct errors in that data, including data used as corroborating evidence by a human reviewer.
-Workers may designate an authorized representative (who cannot be the employer) to request access on their behalf.
-This right applies to all ADS-related data, not just data used in adverse decisions.
+Employers must allow workers to access all worker data collected, used, or produced by an ADS — including both input data and output data — and to correct errors in that data, whether the data was used by the ADS itself or as corroborating evidence by a human reviewer.
+Workers may designate an authorized representative (who cannot be the employer) to exercise this access right on their behalf.
+This is a broad data access and correction right covering the full lifecycle of ADS data use.

 Statutory Text